PRO PRIO -

 High Fidelity Wireframes

-We added fidelity to wireframes with icons and colors to create visual hierarchy and make the app more easy to use through adding color contrasts and fonts of different weights.
-Throughout the process, I communicated with an art director on my team and the clients team to make sure the app was heading in the direction they had been meaning to.
+We added fidelity to wireframes with icons and colours to create visual hierarchy and make the app easier to use by adding colour contrasts and fonts of different weights.
+Throughout the process, I communicated with an art director on my team and the client’s team to make sure the app was heading in the direction they had been meaning to.

-Both versions of the app design, color scheme, fonts and buttons are made to be easily viewed and used by elders.
+Both versions of the app design, colour scheme, fonts and buttons are made to be easily viewed and used by elders.
 However, some have more difficulties than others.
-Therefore the app has two modes.
-One “regular view“ and one “easy view” where the color contrasts has been exaggerated and the text enlarged.
+Therefore, the app has two modes.
+One “regular view“ and one “easy view” where the colour contrasts have been exaggerated and the text enlarged.

 I used the software Figma to create a functional app prototype.
 To show investors and to test design features.